Code Flow

 Redeeming the Code

-With the code in hand and the state verified (if applicable), the client app can redeem it for an Access Token and possibly other tokens -- like a Refresh Token and ID Token.
-To do this, the client app must make an HTTP POST request to the OAuth server's token endpoint -- step 5 in the figure above.
-The body of this request must include the following:
+With the state and issuer verified (if applicable), the client app can redeem the code for an access token and possibly other tokens -- like a refresh token and an ID token.
+To do so, the client app must make an HTTP POST request to the token endpoint (step 5 in the figure above) of the Authorization Server.
+The body of this request must include the following parameters:

-parameter where the value is the authorization code plucked off of the callback request - A
+• A code parameter where the value is the authorization code plucked off of the callback request

-All of these must be form URL encoded; JSON isn't allowed.
+All of these must be form URL encoded according to the specification.
+JSON format is not supported.

-This call is authenticated; the client must prove its identity by authenticating.
-There are various ways that this can be done, but the most common is to use the client ID together with a secret.
-The ID must be the same one that used in the request to the OAuth server's authorization endpoint (step one above).
+This call is authenticated, that is the client must prove its identity by authenticating.
+There are various ways to achieve this, but the most common method is to use the client ID together with a secret.
+The ID must be the same as the one used in the request to the authorization endpoint (step one above) of the Authorization Server.
 The ID and secret can be sent in either of two ways:

-- In the form-URL-encoded request body together with the other parameters.
-In this case, the parameters
+1. In the form-URL-encoded request body together with the other parameters.
+In this case, the parameters client_id and client_secret should be used.

-If the client includes its credentials in both of these locations, they must match; otherwise, Curity will reject the call.
-A sample HTTP request is shown in the following listing (which includes line breaks for readability's sake):
+If the client includes its credentials in both of these locations, they must match.
+The Curity Identity Server will reject the call otherwise.
+A sample HTTP request is shown in the following listing (which includes line breaks for readability):

 POST /oauth/v2/oauth-token HTTP/1.1